GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 **Input file**

-This example uses no external input files and everything required is contained within two GEOSX input files located at:
+This example uses no external input files and everything required is contained within two GEOS input files located at:

 .. code-block:: console